Well, well, what do we have here? If it isn't me.

 As his finger left the button, peace filled every last crevice of his existence.
 That was until the woman answered.

 "What's wrong with the one you have?" asked her voice, dulled by the machine.

-Naruto scowled, pressed the button anew and brought his face unnecessarily close to the speaker.
+Naruto scowled, pressed the button again and brought his face unnecessarily close to the speaker.